- Asia & the Pacific Policy Studies

 • The international aid and development architecture, including the G20, World Bank, and other international agencies

 Please be advised that if your abstract is accepted, you will then be required to register for the conference.
-Registration information and fee details can be found here.
+Registration is now open here.

-Additionally, we will waive registration fees for a limited number of presenters who are citizens of and will be travelling from a developing country to present at the conference.
+We will waive registration fees for a limited number of presenters who are citizens of and will be travelling from a developing country to present at the conference.
 For these purposes, ‘developing country’ is defined using this list.
+We are not able to provide any support toward the cost of international travel or accommodation, and recommend that presenters based overseas seek support for this from their home institution.
+Please note that you must request this funding via the form when submitting your abstract for consideration.